Cornell Lab of Ornithology: Merlin Bird ID

 The Cornell Lab publishes the free Merlin Bird ID app for iOS and Android devices.
 This field guide and identification app guides helps users to put a name to the birds they see, and covers 3,000 species of across the Americas, Western Europe, and India.
 In addition to browsing customized lists of birds for any location in the world, users can answer simple questions to get a list of most likely species, along with images and sound.
 In 2017, Merlin Bird ID was updated to include AI-powered automatic photo recognition, which allows quick identification help with photographs.
 Bird ID and Photo ID require separate file downloads.
 The app also offers Sound ID, which can identify some 450 North American species, in real time or from an in-app recording, even if multiple species are communicating at once.
 The app also displays a basic black-and-white spectrogram—a visual representation of sound.
+To test your knowledge of bird species, the Cornell Lab offers custom quizzing through BirdWise, which tests identification of over 640 species of birds throughout the United States and Canada.
+As of 2025, the Merlin Bird ID app has 10 million users.

+Project FeederWatch

+The Cornell Lab's Project FeederWatch is a database for monitoring bird species.
+The information is collected from participants across North America, who count bird species seen at their feeders or in their communities.
+It focuses on populations of bird species in the winter, and scientists at the Cornell Lab take that information to create population maps.
+This information is used to study bird population biology, trends of increasing or decreasing population numbers across the continent, and potential clues for scientists as to why these changes are happening.